WH-Gao/Gadget-with-cutoff-power-spectrum/README.md

 ```
 mpirun -np 8 ./Gadget4 param.txt
 ```
 Finally, you can get different .hdf5 files at different redshifts.
-You can change output.txt to choose output redshifts (here data in output.txt is scale factor a).
+You can change output.txt to choose output redshifts (here data in output.txt is scale factor a, you can choose 1.0 to set redshift as z=0).
 You can use h5py in python to read .hdf5 file and get particle information to make a plot.
 Related file is readhdf5.ipynb.